How Your Authoritarian Religious Upbringing Led to an Insecure Attachment Style

 Authoritarian parents often use religious manipulation to control their children’s behavior.

-They suggest that not meeting parental expectations is like offending God, creating a link between obedience and divine approval.
+They suggest that not meeting parental expectations is like offending god, creating a link between obedience and divine approval.

-For example, these parents might say, "If you truly loved God, you would obey me without question," or "God is disappointed when you disobey your parents."
+For example, these parents might say, “If you truly loved god, you would obey me without question,” or “god is disappointed when you disobey your parents.”

 These statements use a child’s spiritual beliefs and need for parental approval as a tool for compliance.